cecileung1208/Weather-Visualization-Dashboard/README.md

 In building this dashboard, individual pages for each plot will be created and the user can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 There will also have a landing page, a page where the user can see a comparison of all of the plots, and another page that provides the data source.

+To accomplish this, HTML, CSS and Pandas will be used.

 ## Requirements

 The website must consist the following html and style pages: